Autobiographies — Set 2

 Correct Answer: A. Andre Agassi

-Andre Agassi shared his complex relationship with tennis and his personal struggles in this book.
-It is widely praised for its raw honesty regarding his career highs and lows.
-Agassi won eight Grand Slam titles during his professional career.
+• **Andre Agassi** = Andre Agassi shared his complex relationship with tennis and his personal struggles in this book. • **Eight Grand Slam titles** — It is widely praised for its raw honesty regarding his career highs and lows. • 💡 Wrong-option analysis: Roger Federer: A legendary tennis player, but 'Open' is not his autobiography; Rafael Nadal: Another tennis icon, his autobiography is 'Rafa: My Story'; Pete Sampras: A celebrated tennis player, not the author of 'Open'.

 Which Indian athlete wrote the autobiography 'Ace Against Odds'?